engrit-illinois/Audit-MisconfiguredGpos/README.md

   - MatchingGposCount: Total number of GPOs whose DisplayName matches the given `-DisplayNameFilter`.
   - LinkedGposCount: Total number of GPOs which have at least one link.
   - UnlinkedGposCountFast: Total number of GPOs which have zero links (calculated via fast method).
-  - UnlinkedGposCountSlow: Total number of GPOs which have zero links (calculated via slow method, only when `-GetFullReports` is specified).
+  - UnlinkedGposCountSlow: Total number of matching GPOs which have zero links (calculated via slow method, only when `-GetFullReports` is specified).
-  - SomeLinksDisabledGposCount: Total number of GPOs which have links where at least one link is disabled (calculated via slow method, only when `-GetFullReports` is specified).
+  - SomeLinksDisabledGposCount: Total number of matching GPOs which have links where at least one link is disabled (calculated via slow method, only when `-GetFullReports` is specified).
-  - AllLinksDisabledGposCount: Total number of GPOs which have links where all links are disabled (calculated via slow method, only when `-GetFullReports` is specified).
+  - AllLinksDisabledGposCount: Total number of matching GPOs which have links where all links are disabled (calculated via slow method, only when `-GetFullReports` is specified).
   - MisnamedGposCount: Total number of GPOs which have at least one link, but whose DisplayName does _not_ match the given `-DisplayNameFilter`.
-  - BothSettingsDisabledGposCount: Total number of GPOs which have both their Computer and User settings disabled.
+  - BothSettingsDisabledGposCount: Total number of matching GPOs which have both their Computer and User settings disabled.
-  - ComputerSettingsEnabledButNotConfiguredGposCount: Total number of GPOs which have Computer configuration settings enabled, but have no such settings defined.
+  - ComputerSettingsEnabledButNotConfiguredGposCount: Total number of matching GPOs which have Computer configuration settings enabled, but have no such settings defined.
-  - ComputerSettingsConfiguredButNotEnabledGposCount: Total number of GPOs which have Computer configuration settings configured, but have them disabled.
+  - ComputerSettingsConfiguredButNotEnabledGposCount: Total number of matching GPOs which have Computer configuration settings configured, but have them disabled.
-  - UserSettingsEnabledButNotConfiguredGposCount: Total number of GPOs which have User configuration settings enabled, but have no such settings defined.
+  - UserSettingsEnabledButNotConfiguredGposCount: Total number of matching GPOs which have User configuration settings enabled, but have no such settings defined.
-  - UserSettingsConfiguredButNotEnabledGposCount: Total number of GPOs which have User configuration settings configured, but have them disabled.
+  - UserSettingsConfiguredButNotEnabledGposCount: Total number of matching GPOs which have User configuration settings configured, but have them disabled.
+  - DuplicateComputerGposCount: Total number of matching GPOs which have Computer settings that exactly duplicate Computer settings in other GPOs.
+  - DuplicateUserGposCount: Total number of matching GPOs which have User settings that exactly duplicate User settings in other GPOs.
+  - DuplicateBothGposCount: Total number of matching GPOs which have both Computer _and_ User settings that exactly duplicate Computer and User settings in other GPOs.
   - Gpos: Array of all GPOs.
   - Ous: Array of all OUs under (and including) the given `-OUDN`.
   - AllGpoLinks: Flat array of all GPO links on the discovered OUs, including duplicated (i.e. where GPOs are linked to more than one OU).